-This moist red, white, and blue raspberry blueberry Bundt cake is the perfect cake for a Fourth of July celebration.
+This moist red, white, and blue raspberry blueberry Bundt cake is the perfect cake for Memorial Day or the Fourth of July.
 You don't need a special occasion to enjoy the cake!
 The cake is filled with blueberries and raspberries, and it can be served as a coffee cake or as a dessert.

 I used fresh blueberries and frozen red raspberries, but fresh raspberries may be used as well.
 If you use frozen raspberries, keep them in the freezer right up until you add them to the batter.